All Episodes

 That's just me speaking.

-All right, we must take another brief timeout.
+We must take another brief time out.

-Obscene profit center timeout, back with much more after this.
+Back with much more after this.

-So here it is, I promise the last time.
+I promise the last time.

-Consequence of the expiration of some of the Bush tax cuts that are currently in place and some of the tax cuts that we put in place over the last two years.
+Obviously, issue number one is making sure that on January 1st, middle-class families aren't seeing their taxes go up as a consequence of the expiration of some of the Bush tax cuts that are currently in place and some of the tax cuts that we put in place over the last two years.

-Go up as a consequence of the expiration of some of the Bush tax cuts that is currently in place, and some of the tax cuts we put in place over the last two years.
+Go up as a consequence of the expiration of some of the Bush tax cuts that is currently in place and some of the tax cuts we put in place over the last two years.

 Who's talking about extending his tax cuts?